Commercial Property Insurance

 Commercial property insurance pays to repair or replace stolen, lost, or damaged business property.
 It covers your business’s physical location and other assets like equipment.

-Why is commercial property insurance important?
+Why is commercial property insurance important for small businesses?

 Commercial property insurance protects against the risks of owning or renting an office, storefront, or other business property.
 It covers property losses when a fire damages your office, or a pipe bursts and floods your store.